Google BigQuery

 # WHERE condition

-• filter rows to be picked up in triggers
+• Filter rows to be picked up in triggers

-• filter rows in Select rows action
+• Filter rows in the Select rows action

 # Simple statements

-A simple WHERE condition to filter rows based on values in a single column looks like this.
+A simple WHERE condition to filter rows based on values in a single column looks like this:

 string_column = 'USD' and integer_column = 1111